remotion-dev/remotion/packages/docs/docs/lambda/autodelete.md

 ## How it works

 By applying the AWS Lifecycle rules, we are instructing AWS S3 to delete files based on their prefixes.
-When `renderFolderExpiry` is defined with a value of `"1-day"`, the `renderId` will be prefixed with `1-day`, and the S3 key will start with `renders/1-day-*`, to which the deletion rule will be applied.
+When `deleteAfter` is defined with a value of `"1-day"`, the `renderId` will be prefixed with `1-day`, and the S3 key will start with `renders/1-day-*`, to which the deletion rule will be applied.
 The basis of the deletion is based on the `Last modified date` of the file/folder.

 <table>
   <tr>
     <th>
-      <code>renderFolderExpiry</code> value
+      <code>deleteAfter</code> value
     </th>
     <th>
       Render Prefix